 Return to Play Guidelines, FAQ & Resource Links

-SPMHA has been receiving requests for information or details on how Covid-19 might impact the season, and/or what the season could look like.
+SPMHA has been receiving requests for information or details on how Covid-19 may impact the season.
 The simple answer is that things are changing weekly, if not almost daily.

 The purpose of this page is to answer as many of your questions as possible with the information that we have to date, and to provide timely updates as more information or details become available.